alexs2112/MonoRogue/Roadmap.md

     * Settings screen, volume settings and player character colour.
 Settings should persist in a text file somewhere
     * Keybindings screen in settings
     * Screen to inspect tiles on right click
+    * Map screen to show a much larger portion of explored tiles that you can scroll around.
+Center it on what we can see without giving hints as to what region of the full world you are in.

  * Animate projectiles
     * Same as movement, could have multiple projectile sprites based on what is shooting them
     * Might not be doable since it locks you out of input for a handful of frames, worth looking into

+ * Tab to auto attack nearest enemy in range, to avoid having to repeatedly use the mouse when ranged
+    * A fire key of some sort ([f]?) to let you select an enemy from available enemies in sight to shoot at, default to pointing at the nearest one

  * Screenshots, Itch page